Chapter 1

 useless.
 Whether he wrote DOWN WITH BIG BROTHER,

-or whether he refrained from writing it, made no difference.
 Whether he went on with the diary, or whether he did

 not go on with it, made no difference.
 The Thought Police